 Joining the 4x4 Response team could allow you and your 4x4 to help others in bad weather or emergencies.

 You can also come along to Social Events to share your experiences, have a chat etc.

-The Midland Rover Owners' Club can rightfully claim to be the senior club in the ALRC.
+Midland Rover Owners Club can rightfully claim to be one of the senior club in the ALRC.
 The Land Rover Owners' Club was formed at a meeting early in 1954, which was attended by about a dozen enthusiasts.
-With the backing of the Rover Company, the Club grew and other centres were established.
+With the backing of the Rover Company, the Club grew and regional centres were established inside the National Club.

-More detail about each of the trials events can be found in the “Trialling” area of the main Menu & the "Activities" area for the other events.
+More details about each of the trials events can be found in the “Trialling” area of the main Menu & the "Activities" area for the other events.
 If you need more info., contact us !

 In the spirit of openness & because you may not live close enough to take part in MROC's activities, here's a list of alternative Clubs adjacent to / overlapping with our "catchment" area..
 Many of these are Land Rover specific, but some are "all makes" .
 Many or all of these will also have Facebook pages - which are typically more active than their websites.

 Cheltenham & Cotswold Rover Owners Club (CCROC).
 Website https://www.ccroc.club/